Donald Trump Jr. to testify at father's civil fraud trial

 The lawsuit by Democratic New York Attorney General Letitia James accuses Trump, his two adult sons and a handful of their family businesses of inflating their assets by billions of dollars to secure better loan terms.

-Trump has denied wrongdoing and has repeatedly accused James and the judge presiding over the case of political bias.
+Trump has denied wrongdoing and has repeatedly accused James and Judge Arthur Engoron of political bias.

+"Leave my children alone, Engoron.
+You are a disgrace to the legal profession!" he wrote on social media on Wednesday morning.

-He is under a limited gag order barring him from speaking publicly about court staff but has twice violated it and been fined $15,000 for attacking Justice Arthur Engoron’s top clerk, whom he has accused of bias.
+Trump is under a limited gag order barring him from speaking publicly about court staff but has twice violated it and been fined $15,000 for attacking Engoron’s top clerk, whom he has accused of bias.
+He has not faced sanctions for his attacks on Engoron or James.

 The Washington judge overseeing his federal election subversion trial has also imposed a limited gag order.
 Trump has alleged that both violate his right to free speech.